QUALITY DECLARATION - SUMMARY

 Data providers report and self classify R&D survey information based on their interpretation of OECD and ABS definitions and classifications.
 The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data by applying consistent processing methodologies.
-See the Non-Sampling Error and Revisions sections of the Technical Note for further information.
+See the Non-Sampling Error section of the Technical Note for further information.

 Further important contextual information, to be considered when interpreting the results presented in this release, is provided in the Explanatory Notes (including the Technical Note and Glossary).

 Additionally, for a more comprehensive interpretation of the definitions and classifications relating to R&D activity, refer to:

-If the information you require is not available as a standard product, inquiries can be made by contacting the National Information and Referral Service on 1300 135 070 or Amanda Baile on (08) 9360 5357.
+If the information you require is not available as a standard product, inquiries can be made by contacting the National Information and Referral Service on 1300 135 070.